Landscape Management Process - the Big Picture

 Figure 1: A landscape going through a change process in iterations to adapt to emerging business opportunities and new technologies.

-In the picture, you see a landscape evolving from an pure on-premise to a hybrid landscape including cloud systems.
+In the picture, a landscape evolves from an on-premise to a hybrid landscape including cloud systems.
 The question where the landscape's layers are running, and who is responsible for which layers, is described in Deployment Models and SAP Offerings - On-Premise, Cloud, and Hybrid.

 The steps to move from one state of the landscape to the next are based on the status quo to find the required changes to reach the next level.
 Having reached it, the cycle starts again.
 These iterations, are, of course, not clearly separated: Running in cycles, in the next step, the "new landscape" being planned becomes the one you use, and the next level gets into the details planning phase.